 Also, if you plan on doing business under a name other than your own legal name, you will probably be required to register that name as a "fictitious business name" with your local county or state government.

 Although it's relatively easy to set up a sole proprietorship without the assistance of an attorney, you may still have some questions about liability, taxes, and other possible risks.
-You should speak with a small business attorney in your area to help answer your additional questions.
-Learn more with a free attorney match now.
+You should speak with a business organizations attorney in your area to help answer your additional questions and guide you through the process of setting your business up.